ABHISHEKgauti25/ChatPDF_RAG_Gemini/README.md

-# ChatPDF - RAG + Gemini💁
+# ReviewRush

-This repository hosts the implementation of ChatPDF, designed to enable interactive querying and analysis of PDF documents using Retrieval-Augmented Generation (RAG).
+This repository hosts the implementation of ReviewRush: A Multi-PDF query system, designed to enable interactive querying and analysis of research documents using Retrieval-Augmented Generation (RAG).

 ## Table of Contents
 - [Overview](#overview)